JohannesMP/com.johannesmp.blog/_posts/2017-02-13-fixing-jekyll-serve-on-windows.md

     If you run into trouble, you can find helpful resources at https://jekyllrb.com/help/!

-As of the time of this writing (January 2018), this is will occur if you are using the github-pages gem on Windows, because v171 of the gem added the default theme `jekyll-remote-theme` as a dependency which in turn requires `libcurl`.
+As of the time of this writing (January 2018), this will occur if you are using the github-pages gem on Windows, because v171 of the gem added the default theme `jekyll-remote-theme` as a dependency which in turn requires `libcurl`.

 For more info please refer to the relevant issue on the github pages gem bug tracker: [https://github.com/github/pages-gem/issues/509](https://github.com/github/pages-gem/issues/509)